ThiliniYA/ta_mars_docker/README.md

 Ensure you have the latest version of Docker installed.
 You can download it from Docker's official website.
 Follow the instructions for your operating system.

 ### 2. Running Docker
-1. After downloading the Docker files, open CMD or PowerShell/Terminal.
+1. Get the project files using one of these methods:
+   - Clone this repository: `git clone [repository-url]`
+   - Download as ZIP file from the repository and extract it
+2. Open CMD, PowerShell, or Terminal
-2. Navigate to the root directory of the downloaded files using: `cd {path-to-directory}` eg: `cd /Users/{yourname}/Downloads`
+3. Navigate to the project directory: `cd [project-directory-path]`
-3. Then, to start the server and services, run: `docker compose up`
+4. Start the server and services: `docker compose up`
-4. To stop and remove running containers, use: `docker compose down`
+5. To stop and remove running containers: `docker compose down`

 ### 3. Important Notes
 * **Windows Users**: Ensure Docker is set to run in Linux Containers mode before executing the commands (Right click bottom right Docker Icon and you should be able to see the option to switch).